TomasTomecek/intro-to-docker/README.md

 $ xdg-open http://localhost:3000
 ```

-Let's see how would [the manual installation](https://rocket.chat/docs/installation/manual-installation/centos) look like.

-## Setup
+## Setting up docker locally

-CentOS users are advised to use `yum` package manager, Fedora users should run `dnf`.
+CentOS users are advised to use `yum` package manager, Fedora users should run
+`dnf`.
+Users of other linux distributions and operating systems are on their
+own.

 So let's install docker: